- Payroll taxes, or withholding taxes, are withheld from an employee's paycheck and paid to the IRS.

-How to manage payroll taxes
+Managing payroll taxes

 There are several ways you can manage employee payroll taxes and ensure that your business is compliant with the IRS:

-What happens if you don't pay?
+What happens if you don't pay your payroll taxes?

-Law said any money that you withhold from your employee's paychecks for payroll taxes technically belongs to the government.
+Law said any money that you withhold from your employees' paychecks for payroll taxes technically belongs to the government.

-If you don't pay the correct payroll taxes or send in payments later than they are scheduled, you will likely be paid a visit by the IRS.
+If you don't pay the correct payroll taxes or you send in payments later than they are scheduled, you will likely be paid a visit by the IRS.

 "Should you get behind in paying the payroll taxes, you will get IRS notices and eventually a personal visit from the IRS," Law said.
 "Continual failure to pay the payroll taxes will result in the IRS shutting down your business and possible jail time."

 Parent said the IRS can get aggressive when it comes to missed payroll taxes.
 The structure of payroll taxes means that when a company doesn't withhold the right amount of money, the government can miss out on a lot of funding.
-That means IRS officials will be up-to-date on whether you're paying your share of taxes.
+That means IRS officials will be up to date on whether you're paying your share of taxes.

-"A Revenue Officer will likely get assigned and make an up close and personal inspection of your affairs," Parent said.
+"A revenue officer will likely get assigned and make an up-close and personal inspection of your affairs," Parent said.
 "Many people, including myself, think that skipping payroll deposits to make ends meet is truly a deal with the devil."